 Capturing amenity outside of the generalised cost framework is more difficult.
 Some studies, such as AECOM (2010) used UK stated preference research to quantify these amenity benefits in isolation.
 While such amenity benefits are certainly valid in calculating a generalised costs, used to estimate demand for a new facility, they may introduce some degree of double counting in the economic appraisal if captured and quantified in isolation.
 For example, the health and safety (dis)benefits may already capture some of the perceived and real amenity benefits from an active transport project.
 Furthermore, some active transport projects will result in longer trip times for diverted users, which are outweighed by these positive amenity factors, resulting in a lower overall generalised cost in the option.
-Hence, it is important that amenity benefits be considered alongside travel time and other perceived benefits.
-If the amenity benefits were a minor contributor to the overall project benefits such issues may be of minor importance.
+Hence, it is important that amenity benefits were a minor contributor to the overall project benefits such issues may be of minor importance.
 However, as the appraisal by AECOM (2010) demonstrated, this benefit stream, when quantified in isolation, can contribute around a quarter of all project benefits26.
 As such, it is not a minor contributor to the benefit stream and so confidence in its applicability need be high.